groundtruth/pozi_api/README.md

 ### Webserver

-RestfulGeof is a rack app, and can be served in various ways.
+RestfulGeof is a rack app and can be served in various ways.
 One option is to use [Unicorn](http://unicorn.bogomips.org):

     git clone git://github.com/groundtruth/restful_geof.git && cd restful_geof